rottaj/FunDAO/README.md

 --> One proposal at a time, minimum proposal time = 1 week, max = 1 month

+<h3> ------ Types of Proposals ------- </h3>

+--> When a applicant wants to become a member.

+--> When a member wants to become a delegate.

+--> When a delegate wants something added / changed.

 <h3>---- Structs ----- </h3>

 Member { <br></br>